aritro98/Stock-Analysis-using-Python/README.md

 # Stock Prediction

 ## Overview
 This project focuses on analyzing and predicting stock prices using technical indicators such as Simple Moving Averages (SMA), Relative Strength Index (RSI), and other metrics.
-The project utilizes the `pandas-ta` library for technical analysis and `yfinance` to fetch historical stock data for 10 companies over a 5-year period.
-The final dataset is prepared and stored in a CSV file for further analysis and visualization.
+It also includes a user-friendly frontend for visualization and interaction.
+Historical stock data is fetched for 10 companies over a 5-year period and analyzed to identify trends and make predictions.

 ## Features
 - Fetch historical stock data for 10 companies using the `yfinance` library.